innopolis-devops/labs/LAB2.md

 4. Run the image from your account and test it.
 5. Create a commit with your changes and push it to your repository.
 6. Update README.md in your root folder.
 Add the `Docker` section that describes your changes.
+7. Review PRs of your teammates.
+Check if it works.
+Provide your suggestions.

 To get **4 more points** you need to make your app production ready: